clearingpool/Bullsploit/README.md

 ### 📂 Module Classification

-Functional units are categorized into three distinct domains:
+Functional units are categorized into four distinct domains:
+### Payloads
+Payload for initial machine compromise and system persistence.

+### Post
+Post-exploitation payload for various types of interaction on the machine after its initial compromise.

+### Auxiliary
+Auxiliary modules of various types, such as reconnaissance tools, scanners, search engines, and others

+### builder
+Module builders (specifically payload builders) that assemble/compile modules to make them ready for deployment

 ## 🛠 Installation & Deployment

 The framework requires an isolated Python environment.
 An automated deployment script is provided for Linux-based systems.